swavyxltd/mos-live/docs/BILLING_EXPLANATION.md

 **Cron Job**: `/api/cron/billing` (configured in `vercel.json`)

 **What it does**:
-1. Finds all organizations whose **billing anniversary is TOMORROW**
+1. Finds all organisations whose **billing anniversary is TOMORROW**
-2. For each organization:
+2. For each organisation:
    - Counts **active students** (non-archived)
    - Updates Stripe subscription **quantity** to match student count
    - Stripe automatically charges the card on the anniversary date